Errors 16-20

 16. MANY WATERS

 The phrase “many waters” is used twice in the geography – once in terms of Jaredite lands (Mosiah 8:7-11) and once in reference to the Hill Cumorah (Mormon 6:4).
 Geographers therefore conclude that the two places must be the same or close by.
 That is incorrect.
-No one wanted to bury the dead so Cumorah could not have been where people lived.
-“Many waters” was an expression NOT a location, and was of benefit for the last battle for the ease of travel, i.e. “many water routes.”
+No one wanted to bury the dead, so Cumorah could not have been where people lived.
+“Many waters” was an expression, not a location, and was of benefit for the last battle for the ease of travel, i.e., “many water routes.”

 17. WOODEN SWORDS